 The Role of Narrative in Game Play

 How important is a narrative to game play?
 It is a no-brainer to answer this question in the context of an RPG or an adventure game.
 The story is the crux of the game.
 Period.
 But, how important is it to an educational game?
 Again, a reasonable answer is that it is important.
 The story engages the player and will keep them playing.
 Making a personal connection with characters in the game will provide the motivation to solve even the most difficult problems.
 The narrative can add context to problem solving and make it easy to throw a spotlight on applications.
-One of the earliest papers I read when I started the Learning, Design, and Technology program at Stanford was about making learning fun, in which, Malone and Lepper (1987) talk about the elements of challenge, fantasy, and curiosity as key elements in a game that foster engagement.
+In an influential paper, Malone and Lepper (1987) talk about the elements of challenge, fantasy, and curiosity as key elements in a game that foster engagement.
 Their idea of endogenous fantasy, where the narrative and gameplay are intertwined, is central to our game design process.
 In ProblemScape, the math problem solving and gameplay are built into the narrative and not grafted over it.

 The next question is more important for educational games: What effect does a narrative have on the learning outcome?
 Well, according to a meta study done at SRI Education (2014), games with a narrative were actually less effective than games without a narrative, and the entertainment value of simulations and games did not significantly affect learning outcome.
 Ouch!
 Does that mean we should close shop?
 I don’t think so and neither does the study.